mikeizbicki/ucr-cs100/assignments/hw/hw4-contributing/README.md

 ### submission instructions

-There are three submissions for this assignment.
+There are three submissions for this assignment:

 The first is part is due at midnight on **Friday, Nov 7**.
 In this submission, you must create an issue on github describing what your tutorial will be about, and who will be on your team.
 I will use this submission to ensure your topic is appropriate.